Robin Lehner: New York Islanders (2018–2019)

 The New York Islanders, who were seeking a complementary goaltender to Thomas Greiss following Jaroslav Halák's departure in free agency, signed Lehner to a one-year contract worth $1.5 million on 4 July 2018.
 In his season debut on 8 October, Lehner stopped all 35 shots he faced from the San Jose Sharks, becoming the first Islanders goaltender to record a shutout in their first game for the team.
-While Lehner's openness about his history of addiction made him a fan favourite in Long Island, he also put together the best year of his career up until that point, going 25–13–5 with a 2.13 GAA, .930 save percentage, and six shutouts.
+While Lehner's openness about his history of addiction made him a fan favorite on Long Island, he also put together the best year of his career up until that point, going 25–13–5 with a 2.13 GAA, .930 save percentage, and six shutouts.
 At the end of the regular season, Lehner and Greiss won the William M. Jennings Trophy, given to the goaltending staff of the NHL team that allows the fewest regular-season goals.
 The Islanders dropped from allowing 296 goals in the 2017–18 season to only 196 in 2018–19.
 Lehner was also a finalist for the Vezina Trophy, given to the best goaltender in the NHL, and won the Bill Masterton Memorial Trophy, awarded for "perseverance, sportsmanship and dedication to hockey".
 When the trophy arrived in August, it mistakenly listed Lehner as a member of the New York Rangers rather than the Islanders.

 In the 2019 Stanley Cup playoffs, Lehner was instrumental in the Islanders' first-round sweep of the Pittsburgh Penguins.
-He blocked 130 shots in 136 attempts during the four-game series, including 32 saves in New York's 3–1 elimination game victory.
+He stopped 130 shots in 136 attempts during the four-game series, including 32 saves in New York's 3–1 elimination game victory.
 He was less effective during the second round, when the Islanders faced the Carolina Hurricanes.
 After dropping the first three games in that series, coach Barry Trotz allowed Lehner to start in Game 4, but pulled him in favour of Greiss after Lehner allowed three goals in the first 25 minutes of the game.
 The Hurricanes took the game 5–2 to complete the sweep and eliminate the Islanders from the playoffs.